JvanKatwijk/SDRunoPlugin_drm/README.md

 The name of the receiver service is "SNR Tiganesti E1".

-On the right hand side of the widget, there are four labels, since the transmission can be decoder they are all green.
+On the right hand side of the widget, there are four labels, since the transmission can be decoded they are all green.
 From top to bottom

    * the time sync label.
 DRM is transmitted using an (C)OFDM technique, what is important is that there is a time synchronization so that the receiver "knows"